DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 - [Advanced R (Object-oriented programming)](https://adv-r.hadley.nz/oo.html)

-This course is primarily based on the first edition of the book [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham & Garrett Grolemund and the second edition of the book [Advanced R](https:%20//adv-r.hadley.nz/index.html) by Hadley Wickham.
+This course is mainly based on the first edition of the book [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham & Garrett Grolemund and the second edition of the book [Advanced R](https:%20//adv-r.hadley.nz/index.html) by Hadley Wickham.

-You can ask questions, make suggestions or share new knowledge related to functional programming that you consider relevant to share [here](https://github.com/DatSciR/intro_prog_fun/discussions/7).
+You can ask questions, make suggestions or share new knowledge related to functional programming that you consider relevant [here](https://github.com/DatSciR/intro_prog_fun/discussions/7).

 ------------------------------------------------------------------------